-Our analysis of the join between the Schwabe and Wolfer data sunspot series shows the uncertainties in daisy-chaining calibrations are large and demonstrates how much the answer depends upon which data are used to make such a join.
-This example, which is well-populated with data compared to earlier backbone joins in $R{\rm BB}$, demonstrates just how unreliable daisy-chaining of calibrations is.
+Our analysis of the join between the Schwabe and Wolfer data sunspot series shows that the uncertainties in daisychaining calibrations are large and demonstrates how much the answer depends on which data are used to make such a join.
+This example, which is well populated with data compared to earlier backbone joins in $R{\rm BB}$ , demonstrates just how unreliable daisy-chaining of calibrations is.
 The concern highlighted here relates to the quality and variability of the data used to pass the calibration from one data series to the next.
-In addition to this, the analysis of Lockwood et al (2016c) shows that great care needs to be taken to ensure that linear regressions are not giving misleading results because the data are violating the assumptions of the techniques used.
-Lastly, Lockwood et al (2016c) and Usoskin et al. (2016) also show that the practice of assuming proportionality, and sometimes even linearity, between data series (and hence using ratios of sunspot numbers) is also a cause of serious error.
+In addition to this, the analysis of Lockwood et al. (2016a) shows that great care needs to be taken to ensure that linear regressions are not giving misleading results because the data are violating the assumptions of the techniques used.
+Lastly, Lockwood et al. (2016a) and Usoskin et al. (2016) also show that the practice of assuming proportionality, and sometimes even linearity, between data series (and hence using ratios of sunspot numbers) is also a cause of serious error.

 Opportunities for quality control of sunspot composites are very limited because if data are good enough to form a test, the scarcity of reliable data means that we always would want to include them in the composite.
-Thus we have to use quality assurance which means we always rigorously stick to best practice and expunge all broad-brush dismissals as "small" of the effect of any one assumption or approximation.
-Errors in any intercalibration (whether they are inside a data "backbone" or between them) will compound over time if daisy chaining is used.
-For this reason we strongly recommend both daisy-chaining and regression procedures are avoided and that the long-term variations in any data composite compiled using either technique, or worse still both, should not be trusted.
-The only published composite that uses neither daisy-chaining nor regression, nor does it assume proportionality (or even linearity) between the results of different observers, is $R{\rm UEA}$ by Usoskin et al. (2016).
-However, we note that the result of another daisy-chain-free method by Friedli (2016), which is yet to be published, agrees very well with $R{\rm UEA}$.
+Thus, we have to use quality assurance, which means that we always rigorously stick to best practices and expunge all broad-brush dismissals as "small" of the effect of any one assumption or approximation.
+Errors in any intercalibration (whether they are inside a data "backbone" or between them) will compound over time if daisy-chaining is used.
+For this reason we strongly recommend avoiding both daisy-chaining and regression procedures and that the longterm variations in any data composite compiled using either technique-or, worse still, both-should not be trusted.
+The only published composite that uses neither daisy-chaining nor regression, nor assumes proportionality (or even linearity) between the results of different observers, is $R{\text{UEA}}$ by Usoskin et al. (2016).
+However, we note that the result of another daisychain-free method by Friedli (2016), which is yet to be published, agrees very well with $R{\text{UEA}}$ .
 This is not to say that the $R{\rm UEA}$ reconstruction has been refined to its optimum possible form.
-For example $R{\rm UEA}$, like other composites, currently assumes that observers maintained a constant k' factor (at a given R) over the period for which they made observations.
-This assumption has to be made for daisy-chaining but does not have to be made when every data segment is calibrated by reference to a single standard dataset and interval, as is the case for R{UEA} .
-However, if the observers' data are sub-divided into too many short segments, the calibration of each will became poorer because the statistics are poorer.
-We recommend that, as in the analysis of Lockwood et al. (2016d), the duration of the intervals used could be iterated until the optimum compromise is achieved.
+For example, $R{\text{UEA}}$ , like other composites, currently assumes that observers maintained a constant k'-factor (at a given R) over the period for which they made observations.
+This assumption has to be made for daisy-chaining but does not have to be made when every data segment is calibrated by reference to a single standard data set and interval, as is the case for $R{\text{UEA}}$ .
+However, if the observers' data are subdivided into too many short segments, the calibration of each will become poorer because the statistics are poorer.
+We recommend that, as in the analysis of Lockwood et al. (2016c), the duration of the intervals used could be iterated until the optimum compromise is achieved.